Atopic Dermatitis

 SPECIALIST.
 ALLERGY AND IMMUNOLOGY DEPARTMENT

-Atopic dermatitis is a skin disease often suffered by people with allergies.
-It is a chronic disorder that usually begins in the first year of life and can last until adulthood.
+Atopic dermatitis is a skin disease that can affect people with allergies.
+It is a chronic disorder that usually begins in the first year of life and may persist into adulthood.
+The main symptom is intense itching and the appearance of eczematous lesions in specific areas, which are worsened by scratching.

 What are the symptoms of atopic dermatitis?